Welcome to the Student Transportation of Eastern Ontario

 What is the process if the bus is running late?

-Situations such as traffic, road closures, weather, vehicle breakdowns or a late prior route can cause school vehicles to run late.
+Situations such as traffic, road closures, and weather can cause school vehicles to run late.

-The contractor will update the STEO website if a vehicle is running 10 minutes late.
+The bus company will update the STEO website if a vehicle is running 10 minutes late or more.

 How safe are school buses?